computerguy2030/pytorch-rocm-amd/MY_FORK.md

 * Scripts:
 	included in repository: one concise and one verbose output (Note must uncomment lines for Ubuntu 20 accordingly) Must be in ~/Downloads directory
 	Script will continue after reboot on Ubuntu distros and should require no intervention.
-Other distros, you may need to open terminal after login and reboot
+Other distros, you may need to open terminal after login and reboot.
 <br>

 * If you already installed ROCm use: (script must be in "Downloads" directory)